7 Must-Try Linux Distros with KDE Plasma Desktop in 2026

 Unlike Kubuntu, Fedora KDE Spin focuses on delivering a vanilla Plasma experience with minimal modifications, allowing users to enjoy Plasma’s features as the developers intended.

-Fedora’s focus on innovation means you’ll always have access to the latest software and features, albeit with a shorter support cycle.
-This makes it an ideal choice for tech enthusiasts and developers who want to stay on the bleeding edge.
+Fedora’s focus on innovation means you’ll always have access to the latest software and features, albeit with a shorter support cycle (typically 13 months), which makes it an ideal choice for tech enthusiasts and developers who want to stay on the bleeding edge.

-With its strong commitment to open-source principles, Fedora KDE Spin is a great way to experience Plasma in its purest form.
+With its strong commitment to open-source principles and DNF 5 package manager for faster updates, Fedora KDE Spin is a great way to experience Plasma in its purest form.

 3. Manjaro KDE